-For years I’ve been saying that it’s not just the amount of salt you’re eating that’s detrimental to your blood pressure, although too much salt is bad news.
-But it’s also the ratio of sodium to potassium in your diet.
-Now, new evidence is showing just how important that ratio is to your heart health.
+For years I’ve been saying that it’s not just the amount of salt you’re eating that can cause high blood pressure, although too much salt is bad news.
+It’s also the ratio of sodium to potassium in your diet that can lead to high blood pressure.

-A large-scale 15-year nationwide study conducted by the Centers for Disease Control showed that a high-salt, low potassium diet increases the risk of sudden death from cardiovascular disease—significantly.
-This is important information to heed.
+Now, a new large-scale 15-year nationwide study conducted by the Centers for Disease Control shows that a high-salt, low potassium diet increases the risk of sudden cardiac death—significantly.

 1. Lighten up on the salt shaker, especially if you already have high blood pressure.
 Instead, season your foods with fresh herbs and spices, such as basil, garlic, oregano, rosemary, chives, parsley, and onion.
 On rare occasions when you do use a pinch of salt, go with Celtic or Himalayan Sea salt.

 2. Watch for hidden salt in prepared foods.
-Your goal should be to aim for less than 1,500 mg of sodium a day, which is 2/3 of a teaspoon of table salt.
+For healthy people, your goal should be to aim for about 2.8 grams of sodium a day.

 3. Strive to eat 3,000-4,000 mg of potassium a day if you don’t have renal (kidney) problems.
 Good sources of potassium include baked potatoes, coconut water, bananas, oranges, raisins, squash, apricots, and eggplant.